 A spokesman for the review, Randy Pullen, former chair of the Arizona Republican Party, told NPR that Nevada GOP officials visited the count Monday and that lawmakers from Wisconsin may visit this week.
 Audit officials didn't immediately respond to a request for comment.

-A trio of Pennsylvania state senators — Doug Mastriano, Cris Dush and Rob Kauffman — made the trip last week and called for a similar review in Pennsylvania.
+Two Pennsylvania state senators — Doug Mastriano and Cris Dush — and state Rep. Rob Kauffman made the trip last week and called for a similar review in Pennsylvania.
 Trump called on the Pennsylvania Senate on Friday to "conduct a full forensic audit" of the 2020 vote or "there is no way" GOP state Senate leaders "will ever get re-elected!"

 A key Pennsylvania House Republican said the House wouldn't initiate a new audit, saying Republicans there, as in legislatures across the country, are focused on altering election laws, instead.